 To replace the icon of either an application, file or folder on Mac OS X simply ctrl + click (or right-click) on the desired application, file or folder and click “Get Info”.
 Leave the Get Info dialog open and browse to an icon from this package inside the Mac folder.
 There you have three folders with the different icons applied to them.
 Now simply ctrl + click (or right-click) on the desired folder with the icon applied to it and click “Get Info”.
 Now click on the icon in the upper left corner so it has a subtle shine around it noticing you it’s selected.
 Now copy the icon by hitting command + c or choose Edit > Copy from the menubar.
 Make the dialog active we have opened in the first step by clicking on it and select the image in the upper left corner and hit command + v or choose Edit > Paste from the menubar.
 Now the desired icon should have been applied to the new folder.

 These desktop icons are free for you personal and non-commercial use.
 All other usage of this copyrighted material require my written permission.

 Congratulations!
 You finally arrived at the end of my article.
 There’s a good chance that your coffee or tea cup is now empty.
 But before making your next coffee you should share this article on your favorite social website.
 Your vote is highly appreciated!
-After you’ve finished voting and making your next coffee or tea you could subscribe to my RSS- or Atom-Feed, discuss this article or buy me my next coffee
+After you’ve finished voting and making your next coffee or tea you could subscribe to my RSS-Feed or buy me my next coffee.